Georgia Southern vs. Arkansas State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Georgia Southern and its opponents have not yet scored more than 64.5 points -- this matchup's over/under -- in a game this year.
+- Georgia Southern and its opponents have not yet scored more than 65 points in a game this season.

-- Arkansas State has combined with its opponents to score more than 64.5 points in two games this season.
+- Arkansas State's games have gone over 65 points in two opportunities this season.

-- The two teams combine to score 48.3 points per game, 16.2 less than the over/under in this contest.
+- Saturday's over/under is 16.7 points higher than the combined 48.3 PPG average of the two teams.

 Georgia Southern Stats and Trends